RafaelBalmant/logic-exercise/find_missing_letter/readme.txt

-Language: PHP :rocket:
+Language: PHP
-Exercise:Find the missing letter
+Exercise: Find the missing letter

 Write a method that takes an array of consecutive (increasing) letters as input and that returns the missing letter in the array.